-2013] and is based on the practices of data journalism.
+In a logical framework, fact-checking requires the existence of reliable and structured databases and digital resources [Goasdoué et al., 2013] and is based on the practices of data journalism.
 However, neither this type of data nor the associated techniques and practices are sufficiently established in the media environment in Africa [Kooli et al., 2022].
 It is obvious that the 'tools that are used in Western countries are sometimes ineffective in the local cultural sphere' [op, cit].
-Moreover, as Serres notes, ' These applications seem to push the human role in assessing reliability very far and introduce "meaning" into the machine' [2014].
+Moreover, as Serres notes, 'These applications seem to push the human role in assessing reliability very far and introduce "meaning" into the machine' [2015].
 However, the existence of algorithmic biases requires human intervention.
 Antonin Descampe and François Standaert demonstrate how easy it can be to deceive certain [classification] algorithms and invite journalists to be guarantors of 'algorithmic decisions' [2021].
 This consensus on the need for a 'human in the loop' for AI systems 'is supposed to be a cure for several algorithmic ills: it would make it possible to detect algorithmic errors, make the algorithmic process "fairer", and contribute to better accountability of algorithmic decisions' [Maxwell, 2022].
 We therefore recognize a form of humanization of verification that can only be beneficial in the search for truth [Diakhaté and Kouakou, 2021].
-However, it is difficult to grasp how humans, referring here to journalists, can take advantage of these technologies when they are far from the spaces where applications are developed, and do not know what is hidden behind algorithms and massive data.
+Nonetheless, it remains challenging for journalists to fully leverage these technologies, particularly when they are distanced from the environments where such applications are developed, and lack insight into the workings of algorithms and vast datasets.